lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 .. image:: transmission-prop.png

 The :guilabel:`Peers` tab shows you what other peers that also have the torrent open.
 To see how much you are getting from a particular peer see the :guilabel:`Up` column.
 To add your column showing how much you are downloading from a peer read the :guilabel:`Down` column.
 To see the address of your peers and read the :menuselection:`Address` column.
+To see what client other peers are using the :guilabel:`Client` column.
 The :guilabel:`Tracker` tab shows information of where the torrent is being tracked.

 The :guilabel:`Files` tab shows what files this torrent has downloaded.
 To see the name of the file is in the :guilabel:`File` column.
 To see the size of the file look in the :guilabel:`Size` column.
 To see how much of your file is downloaded as a percentage in the :guilabel:`Progress` column.
 To see the priority of the torrent see the :guilabel:`Priority` column.